mietzen/zha-to-z2m/README.md

  - Check the Protocol and make sure it is fully started
  - Stop Zigbee2MQTT

-Afterwards, connect to home assistant via `ssh` and run the commands below:
+Afterwards, connect to home assistant via `ssh` or open the web terminal and run the commands below:

 ## Migration